raw-lab/MetaCerberus/README.md

   --control_seq CONTROL_SEQ
                         FASTA File containing control sequences for decontamination

 Args that start with '--' (eg. --prodigal) can also be set in a config file (specified via -c).
 Config file syntax allows: key=value, flag=true, stuff=[a,b,c] (for details, see syntax at https://goo.gl/R74nmi).
 If an arg is specified in more than one place, then commandline values override config file values which override defaults.
 ```

+### GAGE / PathView

+After processing the HMM files MetaCerberus calculates a KO Counts table for processing through GAGE and PathView.
+GAGE and PathView are used to visualize the metabolic pathways of the metagenomic samples.
+A "class" file is required through the --class option to run this analysis.
+The output is saved under the step_10-visualizeData/combined/pathview folder.
+Also, at least 4 samples need to be used for this type of analysis.

+GAGE and PathView also require internet access to be able to download information from a database.
+MetaCerberus will save a bash script 'run_pathview.sh' in the step_10-visualizeData/combined/pathview directory along with the KO Counts tsv files and the class file for running manualy in case MetaCerberus was run on a cluster without access to the internet.

 ### Multiprocessing / Multi-Computing with RAY